hslu-ige-laes/lora-devices-ttn/docs/sensors/oxon-buttonboard.md

 - To swith on/off the device, open the case and there you find an on/off switch
 - To activate Bluetooth, open the case and press the BLE button
+- To reinitialize the button capacitive sensitivity, press an active button for at least 10s until the led blinkes red, then release the button.
+At success, all LED's should blink shortly lightblue from top down.

 ### Feature Set